 - your Agency’s proportion of the total declared value of insurable risk across government.

-Once this information has been input into the premium calculation model, the model advises what portion of the premium pool SAicorp is required to charge your Agency in order to achieve the overall breakeven premium that has been recommended by Finity to cover the cost of claims and operational expenses for the relevant policy year.
+Once this information has been put into the premium calculation model, the model calculates what portion of the premium pool SAicorp is required to charge your Agency in order to achieve the overall breakeven premium that has been recommended by SAicorp's actuary to cover the cost of claims and operational expenses for the relevant policy year.

 What is a deductible?

-The deductible is the first amount of any claim that must be paid by the insured Agency before SAicorp covers the expenses associated with the loss.
+The deductible is the first amount of any claim that must be paid by the insured Agency before SAicorp covers the loss.
 It is essentially the amount of each and every claim that your Agency ‘self-insures’.

 Your Agency’s deducible amount is typically agreed with SAicorp and takes into consideration the size of your Agency, the value of assets insured, the type of work being performed and your Agency’s appetite for self-insuring its risks.